1.1 Involvement in Infractions

 Residents should act in good faith to remove themselves from situations that may violate the CLS and/or the Statement and to report such violations to resident staff.
 It is prohibited to facilitate a violation or to remain present while a violation occurs (e.g., stay in a space where alcohol is being consumed against University policy; be a spectator to an act of vandalism).
 All residents are responsible for the involvement of guests, dependents, affiliates, and non-affiliates who are involved in infractions.
 Guests, dependents, affiliates, and non-affiliates can also be held responsible.

 1.2.
-General Laws Standards
+General Laws and Standards

 1.3 Failure to Comply with Verbal and/or Written Instructions

-Residents are required to comply with verbal, written, and published instructions by Housing staff members when they are working within the appropriate performance of their duties.
+Residents are required to comply with verbal, written, and published instructions by Housing staff members, when they are working within the appropriate performance of their duties.
 Written instructions include those directed to an individual student, such as a letter or e-mail message, as well as published instructions and policies in print or online, such as the Policies & Procedures and/or CLS.

 1.4 Failure to Present Identification